Aevarkan/MCBE-extended-commands-suite/documentation/CURSEFORGE-README.md

 This sets the display name of `ecs:combined_total_kills` to "Highest Kills".

-> [!IMPORTANT]
-> Since this is a dangerous command, use it on a test scoreboard every Minecraft update before using it on your actual scoreboards.
+Since this is a dangerous command, use it on a test scoreboard every Minecraft update before using it on your actual scoreboards.

 ## scale

 This command changes the size of **some** entities, most don't work.
 I've tested it with cats and rabbits.

-<span style="color: #e03e2d;"><strong>Not all entities support this.</strong></span> You can edit the entity `.json` yourself, but I won't edit vanilla files in this pack as it will break compatibility.
+<span style="color:#e03e2d"><strong>Not all entities support this.</strong></span> You can edit the entity `.json` yourself, but I won't edit vanilla files in this pack as it will break compatibility.

-I have made a [supplementary pack](https://github.com/Aevarkan/MCBE-scale-components) that adds scale components to all entities, <span style="color: #e03e2d;"><strong>be warned it will very likely not be compatible with other addons.</strong></span>
+I have made a [supplementary pack](https://github.com/Aevarkan/MCBE-scale-components) that adds scale components to all entities, <span style="color:#e03e2d"><strong>be warned it will very likely not be compatible with other addons.</strong></span>

 **Syntax**: `/scriptevent ecs:scale <scaleMultiplier: float>`